a student looking and smiling at you.

 Supporting students in the Moline-Coal Valley School District

-The Moline Public Schools Foundation exists to enrich learning opportunities across the Moline-Coal Valley School District by engaging and empowering our diverse community.
-We do this by providing resources and building partnerships that support teachers and inspire innovation and creativity.
+The Moline Public Schools Foundation enriches learning opportunities across the Moline-Coal Valley School District by engaging and empowering a diverse community.
+We support teachers to help them inspire innovation and creativity among students by providing resources and building partnerships.

 Making a difference for teachers and students

-Making our schools the best they can be inspires the work of the Moline Public Schools Foundation.
+Working to make our schools the best they can be is the core of the Moline Public Schools Foundation’s mission.

-The Moline-Coal Valley School District is the largest in Northwest Illinois and the 26th largest unit district in the state with more than 7,300 students enrolled at 15 schools.
+The Moline-Coal Valley School District is the largest in northwest Illinois and the 26th largest in Illinois with more than 7,300 students enrolled at 15 schools.

-The Moline Public Schools Foundation impacts students across the district every year through our teacher grant program.
-We award more than $50,000 annually to help fund projects that enrich learning, encourage innovation and spark creativity.
+The Moline Public Schools Foundation directly impacts students across the district every year through a teacher grant program, awarding more than $50,000 annually to help fund projects that enrich learning, encourage innovation, and spark creativity.

-In addition to our grant program, we also participate in other projects like Read Moline that make a positive difference in the community.
+In addition to the grant program, we also participate in other projects that emerge to help make a positive difference in the community, i.e. Read Moline in the past and the current HAVlife Foundation partnership.

 Building on our history

-The Moline Public Schools Foundation was founded in 1988.
-It was the vision and energy of former Moline School District Board President, Janice DeTaeye, that brought the non-profit, non-governmental organization to life.
+Founded in 1988, the Moline Public Schools Foundation was the vision and energy of former Moline School District Board President Janice DeTaeye, who brought the nonprofit, non-governmental organization to life.

-In partnership with a dedicated superintendent, teachers, and community volunteers, the Moline Public Schools Foundation continued to grow and hired their first part-time Executive Director, Joy Boroff.
+In partnership with a dedicated superintendent, teachers, and community volunteers, the Moline Public Schools Foundation continued to grow and hired its first part-time Executive Director Joy Boroff.

-Since our founding, the faces of the Executive Director and board members have changed and the needs of the school district have evolved, but the primary mission of the Moline Public Schools Foundation has stayed the same.
+While the faces of the Executive Director and board members have changed and the needs of the school district have evolved since then, the primary mission of the Moline Public Schools Foundation has remained the same.

 Serving the community

-The Moline Public Schools Foundation is a tax exempt organization that operates independently from the Board of Education of the Moline-Coal Valley School District.
+The Moline Public Schools Foundation is a tax-exempt organization, operating independently from the Moline-Coal Valley School District Board of Education.

-The foundation is led by an Executive Director and a Board of Directors.
-Board members are volunteers and passionate advocates of Moline-Coal Valley schools.
-They support the work of MPSF in a variety of ways through fundraising, communication, allocations and other committee work designed to advance the mission and vision of the organization.
+An Executive Director and Board of Directors lead the foundation.
+As volunteers who are passionate advocates of the Moline-Coal Valley School District, board members provide support in a variety of ways through fundraising, communication, allocations, and other committee work designed to advance the mission and vision of the foundation.

 Amanda Bergeson